-If you would like to buy a new vehicle but are not interested in paying new vehicle prices, a certified pre-owned vehicle could be an excellent fit for you.
+If you would like to buy a new vehicle but are not interested in paying new vehicle prices, a certified pre-owned vehicle could be an excellent fit.

-Buying a certified pre-owned car is a lot like buying a new car, but with prices closer to what you would expect when purchasing a used car.
+Buying a certified pre-owned car is much like buying a new car, but with prices closer to what you would expect when purchasing a used car.
 Trained mechanics inspect certified pre-owned vehicles, which are resold by the manufacturer, with a warranty.
 When you are buying a certified pre-owned vehicle, you can trust that the car is in good working condition.